Dr. Maria Montessori

 well as materials.

-Montessori’s message spread through the Europe.
+Montessori’s message spread throughout Europe.
 She was invited

 to the United States by Alexander Graham Bell and his wife and visited